-At Fetch, design is a collaborative process but each person has their own method of moving from inspiration to final product.
-Take a look at the different approaches that led to three great pairs of glasses.
+At Fetch, design is a collaborative process, but each person has their own method of moving from inspiration to final product.
+Take a look at what inspires our founder, Ann Sacks, in her design.

 I have always loved the dramatic, iconic appeal of cat eye frames.
 But how do you bring such a classic into the present without going retro?
 I always start this way… what is flattering?
 Certainly whatever your age, it is flattering for glasses to move cheekbones up rather than weigh them down.
 Cat eyes have this lift power in spades but many vintage versions close off the eyes behind tiny lenses and feature narrow angles that bisect the face.
 For Pepper the lenses were scaled to open up the face and the curves at the brow and cheek were designed to be soft and sweeping, not harsh.
 The crisp vertical lines at the corners provide a clean architectural counterpoint and keep this frame thoroughly modern.